List of Farm to Market Roads in Texas (2800–2899): FM 2878

 Farm to Market Road 2878 (FM 2878) is located in Bowie County.
-The highway is known locally as Pleasant Grove Road in Texarkana.
+It is known in Texarkana as Pleasant Grove Road.

 FM 2878 begins at an intersection with the westbound frontage road of I-30 near Nash and Texarkana.
 The highway travels in a generally northward direction and enters the city limits of Texarkana before turning east at Cooper Lane and runs eastward before turning back north at FM 1297 (McKnight Road)/University Avenue.
 FM 2878 resumes its northward direction, briefly running east between Chaparral Street and Constitution Drive.
 The highway runs north through the Pleasant Grove area of the city before ending at an intersection with FM 559, just south of Texas A&M University Texarkana.

 FM 2878 was designated on June 28, 1963, running from I-30 to FM 559 along the current route.
 On June 27, 1995, the entire route was redesignated Urban Road 2878 (UR 2878).
 The designation reverted to FM 2878 with the elimination of the Urban Road system on November 15, 2018.